jhildenbiddle/docsify-plugin-runkit/docs/index.md

 - Embed existing notebooks from [runkit.com](https://runkit.com/)
 - Configure <abbr title="Read-Eval-Print Loop">REPL</abbr>s globally or individually using [options](#options) from RunKit's API
 - Save changes as new notebooks on [runkit.com](https://runkit.com/)

-?> Like docsify-plugin-runkit?
-Be sure to check out [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable) for your site theme and [docsify-tabs](https://jhildenbiddle.github.io/docsify-tabs/) for tabbed content!

 <!-- omit in toc -->
 ## Installation